-Beginning the process is as easy as calling us to set up an appointment (330-724-1281).
-One of our directors will sit down with you and discuss your options, either at one of our funeral homes or your residence.
-We will listen to your questions and concerns, and will never pressure you into anything you don’t want.
+The first step is to call us and set up a time to meet (330-724-1281).
+One of our directors will be happy to sit down with you, either at one of our funeral homes or your residence, and discuss your options.
+We will listen to your questions, consider your needs, and help you through the process.

 No, it is not required.
 You have the option to pay in advance, make payments over time, or simply wait to pay until the time of services.
 The most important thing is to make your wishes known.

 Like the cost of everything, the cost of funeral services rises over time.
 By paying in advance, you'll lock in your services with today’s prices.
 Then, you can enjoy the peace of mind that everything is taken care of and your family won’t have to worry about financial matters during their time of grief.